-Of the exceptional items of €184 million (2013: €124 million, excluding impairment charges recognized on cash-generating units), €70 million (2013: €72 million) was allocable to the cost of sales in line with its economic relevance, while €39 million (2013: €9 million) was allocable to research and development expenses, €32 million (2013: €22 million) to administration expenses, €23 million (2013: €9 million) to selling expenses, and €20 million (2013: €12 million) to miscellaneous operating expenses.
+Of the exceptional items of €106 million (2014: €184 million), €65 million (2014: €70 million) was allocable to the cost of sales in line with its economic relevance, while €7 million (2014: €23 million) was allocable to selling expenses, €2 million (2014: €39 million) to research and development expenses, €10 million (2014: €32 million) to general administration expenses and €22 million (2014: €20 million) to miscellaneous operating expenses.

-The exceptional items mainly comprise the costs of the "Let's LANXESS again" program for the global realignment of the Group, and the costs of the "Advance" program initiated the previous year.
-The research and development costs they include comprise write-downs of €19 million on a pilot facility in the Butyl Rubber business unit (Performance Polymers segment).
+The exceptional items for fiscal 2015 mainly comprise the costs of the "Let's LANXESS again" program for the global realignment of the Group, which was initiated the previous year, and include, among other things, expenses in connection with the closure of the site in Marl, Germany.
+In 2014, the exceptional items mainly comprised the costs of the "Let's LANXESS again" and "Advance" programs.
+They also included write-downs of €19 million on a pilot facility in the Butyl Rubber business unit (Performance Polymers segment).